fylgja/site/src/guides/style-and-code-guide.md

 ---
-title: "Fylgja Style guide"
+title: "Fylgja Code and Style Guidelines"
-description: "How we write our code and our name conventions"
+description: "Best practices and naming conventions at Fylgja"
 thumb: "guide-thumb/css-awesome.jpg"
 order: 8
 ---

-At Fylgja we use specific style and code guides, we try to follow where possible.
+At Fylgja, we prioritize clean, efficient, and consistent code practices to enhance readability and maintainability across our projects.

-There are always exceptions, we try to keep them to a minimal.

-Style and code guides are not specific to Fylgja and be used at large.

-## Single layered styles for multi layered Components
+## Embracing Single Layered Styles for Multi-Layered Components

-Fylgja uses the concept of single layered styles.
+At Fylgja, we embrace the concept of single layered styles, aiming to minimize the use of nested classes.
-This means that we try to avoid any styles set via nested classes.

-We use the power of inheritance of CSS as much as we can.
+By leveraging the power of CSS inheritance, we ensure a more organized and streamlined codebase.

-A good example is our table component vs other table styles.
+For instance, consider our table component and compare it to other table styles.
-In most cases you will see this type of style for a `td` element.
+While typical implementations involve nested class structures for elements like `td` element.

 ```css
 table tr > td {